Journal of Inorganic Materials ›› 2025, Vol. 40 ›› Issue (12): 1405-1413.DOI: 10.15541/jim20250012

 • Supported by:

-National Natural Science Foundation of China (22109132); Sichuan Natural Science Foundation (2022NSFSC0023); China Postdoctoral Science Foundation (2024M750704); Key Grant Technologies Project of Tianfu Yongxing Laboratory (2023KJGG15)
+National Natural Science Foundation of China(22109132);Sichuan Natural Science Foundation(2022NSFSC0023);China Postdoctoral Science Foundation(2024M750704);Key Grant Technologies Project of Tianfu Yongxing Laboratory(2023KJGG15)

-Abstract: Alkaline water electrolysis faces challenges of low efficiency and high costs due to its relatively low current density.
+Alkaline water electrolysis (AWE) faces challenges of low efficiency and high costs due to its relatively low current density.
 It is necessary to develop efficient and stable non-precious metal electrocatalysts under high current densities.
-In this study, an amorphous NiMoOP/NF electrocatalyst was fabricated by the hydrothermal method combined with phosphorization on a Nickel Foam (NF) substrate.
+In this study, an amorphous NiMoOP/NF electrocatalyst was fabricated by the hydrothermal method combined with phosphorization on a nickel foam (NF) substrate.
 The amorphous needle-like morphology effectively increases active sites and enhances the stability of hydrogen production through water electrolysis.
-At current densities of 10 and 1000 mA·cm-2, the hydrogen evolution overpotentials were 31 and 370 mV, respectively, and the catalyst stably ran for 1100 h at a high current density of 1 A·cm-2.
-The NiMoOP/NF material, when integrated with crystalline silicon heterojunction solar cells for overall water splitting, achieves a theoretical solar-to-hydrogen conversion efficiency of up to 18.6%.
-Under industrially relevant conditions (60 ℃, 30%(in mass) KOH electrolyte), the electrolysis voltage was 1.77 V, enabling a current density of 400 mA·cm-2, with a hydrogen production energy consumption of 4.19 kWh·Nm-3(Nm3: Normal cubic meter).
-Economic analysis of photovoltaic-powered hydrogen production via electrolysis indicates that the minimum hydrogen production cost for an off-grid, non-storage photovoltaic hydrogen production system is ¥28.52 kg-1.
-The amorphous nanoneedle-like materials developed in this study significantly enhanced both the hydrogen evolution activity and stability during water electrolysis, providing valuable insights for the design of high-current-density hydrogen evolution catalysts.
+At current densities of 10 and 1000 mA·cm-2, the hydrogen evolution overpotentials are 31 and 370 mV, respectively, and the catalyst stably runs for 1100 h at a high current density of 1 A·cm-2.
+The NiMoOP/NF material, when integrated with crystalline silicon heterojunction solar cells for overall water splitting, achieves a theoretical solar-to-hydrogen conversion efficiency of up to 18.60%.
+Under industrially relevant conditions (60 ℃, 30% (in mass) KOH electrolyte), the electrolysis voltage is 1.77 V, enabling a current density of 400 mA·cm-2, with a hydrogen production energy consumption of 4.19 kWh·Nm-3 (Nm3: Normal cubic meter).
+Economic analysis of photovoltaic-powered hydrogen production via electrolysis indicates that the minimum hydrogen production cost for an off-grid and non-storage photovoltaic hydrogen production system is ¥28.52 kg-1.
+The amorphous nanoneedle-like materials developed in this study significantly enhanced both hydrogen evolution activity and stability during water electrolysis, providing valuable insights for design of high-current-density hydrogen evolution catalysts.
 Furthermore, the combined economic analysis of photovoltaic electrolysis for green hydrogen production supports advancement of green hydrogen industry.

 Key words: water electrolysis for hydrogen production, amorphous design, high current density, economic analysis, levelized cost of hydrogen